 Property Attributes Notes LastLoggedOnUser Alpha-numeric text (maximum 128 characters).
 Mandatory.
 Database key.
 The DOMAIN/SAMAccountName of the user last logged onto the computer.
-Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
-It is therefore best practice to treat this field as mandatory.
-LastLogonDate Date/time field.
+Solution In the second state of the second sta LastLogonDate Date/time field.
 May be null.
 The date and time when the user last logged on to the computer.
 MACAddress Alpha-numeric text (maximum 256 characters).
 May be null.
 The MAC address of the computer.
 This may be a comma-separated list if there is more than one active network adapter in the system.
 Do not include inactive network adapters and network adapters with invalid MAC addresses.
 MachineID Alpha-numeric text (maximum 100 characters).
 May be null.
 For AIX, it is the System ID.
 For HP-UX, it is the Machine/Software ID.
 It is unset for other platforms.
 Manufacturer Alpha-numeric text (maximum 128 characters).
 May be null.
 The manufacturer of the computer.
 MaxClockSpeed Unsigned integer (int).
 May be null.
 The maximum clock speed of the fastest processor in the computer in kHz.
 Note that a number of server-based licenses depend on complete details of the processor types, counts and speeds to calculate a correct license position.
 MemoryUsage Unsigned integer (bigint).
 May be null.
 The maximum memory usage of the virtual machine (bytes).
 ModelNo Alpha-numeric text (maximum 128 characters).
 May be null.
 The model number of the computer.

 Property Attributes Notes NumberOfCores Unsigned integer (int).
 May be null.
 The total number of cores in the computer.
 If there is more than one physical processor in the computer, then this would be the sum of the core counts for all the processors.
 For example, in a computer with two quad-core processors, this value would be 8.
-Note that a number of server-based licenses depend on complete details of the processor types, counts and speeds to calculate a correct license position.
+Note that a number of server- based licenses depend on complete details of the processor types, counts and speeds to calculate a correct license position.
 NumberOfDisplay Adapters Unsigned integer (int).
 May be null.
 The number of graphics cards in the computer.
 NumberOfHardDrives Unsigned integer (int).
 May be null.
 The number of physical hard drives in the computer.
 While the intent is physical drives, often this can end up being the number of disk partitions.
 NumberOfLogical Processors Unsigned integer (int).
 May be null.
 The number of logical processors in the computer.
 This is the number of 'execution contexts' the operating system has access to.
-It will commonly be equivalent to the number processors in a single core, non-multi-threaded processor architecture, to the number of cores in a multi-core single threaded processor architecture, and to the number of threads in a multi-threaded processor architecture.
-For example, in a two processor, quad-core and hyper-threaded computer, this value would be 16.
+It will commonly be equivalent to the number processors in a single core, non- multi-threaded processor architecture, to the number of cores in a multi-core single threaded processor architecture, and to the number of threads in a multi-threaded processor architecture.
+For example, in a two processor, quad-core and hyper- threaded computer, this value would be 16.
 Note that a number of server-based licenses depend on complete details of the processor types, counts and speeds to calculate a correct license position.
 NumberOfNetworkCards Unsigned integer (int).
 May be null.
 The number of network cards in the computer.
 NumberOfProcessors Unsigned integer (int).
 May be null.
 The total number of physical processors (CPU) in the computer.
 Note that a number of server-based licenses depend on complete details of the processor types, counts and speeds to calculate a correct license position.